Startup Business Loans: How to Fund Your New Small Business

 Amount of funding available: $2,500 to $250,000

-A merchant cash advance is technically not a loan, but still provides much-needed funding for small business owners.
+A merchant cash advance is technically not a loan, and despite some risks, provides much-needed funding for small business owners without the need for high credit scores or significant time in business.
 Typically a merchant cash advance provider — CAN Capital, in this case — provides an upfront sum of money in exchange for a portion of your future receivables, typically credit card sales.
 CAN Capital would collect a fixed, daily percentage of your business’s receivables until the advance is paid back.

 Applicants need at least six months in business, a minimum personal credit score of 600 and more than $150,000 in gross annual revenue.
 You could take out an advance between $2,500 and $250,000 and the interest you pay is typically based on a factor rate.
 CAN Capital also charges a $595 administrative fee for merchant cash advances.